fluxninja/aperture/docs/content/concepts/auto-scale.md

   the changes gradually and observe their effect to prevent overdoing either scale-in or scale-out.
   - Scale-in cooldown: The _Auto Scaler_ won't scale-in again until the cooldown period has elapsed.
-If there is a scale-out decision, the scale-in cooldown is reset.
-This immediately corrects excessive scale-in.
+If there is a scale-out decision, it is allowed to proceed, effectively resetting the scale-in cooldown.
+Essentially, scale out is given a higher priority than scale in to maintain safe operations.
   - Scale-out cooldown: The _Auto Scaler_ won't scale-out again until the cooldown period has elapsed.
 If there is a scale-out decision which is much larger than the current scale value, the scale-out cooldown is reset.
 This